 Now you should set the camera and studio lights up where you think is the best angle to record the room and views.
 Leave the camera on manual and power up the studio lights to full.

 The average reading I have found works best on a sunny day is 60th/sec at F11 or F16 for an average sized room.
 Start with this and adjust until you have it right.
 If it looks slightly dark outside, increase the shutter speed to 30th/sec.
-If the room looks a little bright, close the aperture some more or decrease the lights power.
+Note: You can also try increasing the ISO at this point to see if that helps.

 Once you have done the first room, it is easier to get it right in all the others.
-Once you have done a few properties, you will have stored in your memory all the basic settings based on room sizes and lighting situations.
+Then when you have done a few properties, you will have stored in your memory all the basic settings based on room sizes and lighting situations.
 It almost becomes second nature to expose the room correctly.

-Once you get to this level, you will find that you "breeze" through the house in an hour or so, whereas the first may have taken you 3-4 hours.
+Once you get to this level, you will find that you "breeze" through the house in an hour or so.
+Whereas the first may have taken you 3-4 hours.

-Property Photography Exposure - 2.
+- 2Property Photography Exposure - 2.
 Cheating a little